adrienlemeur/maketube_supplemental/README.txt

 If you have any question / observation, feel free to send me an email at :
 > alemeur@biophylo.com

+To visualise the folder aborescence :
+	README.txt => "RAW"

 ├── maketube800												# First batch of strains with ~ 800 SNP.
 Fig
 │   ├── ARTIFICIALY_EVOLVED_STRAINS									# Maketube & SNPmutator strains